entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > King *et al*.
 (2016), Character 253; Brazeau *et al*.
 (2023), Character 258.

-> - Castiello (2018): "King *et al*.
-(2016) created this character to assess the presence of a dermal plate that is not associated with the palatoquadrate and extends lateral to the orbit.
+> Castiello (2018): "King et al. (2016) created this character to assess the presence of a dermal plate that is not associated with the palatoquadrate and extends lateral to the orbit.
 This plate was thought to be present in *Wuttagoonaspis* and possibly *Brindabellaspis*.
 However, this character might just be an automoporphy of *Wuttagoonaspis* as the supposed ”paraorbital” plates in *Brindabellaspis* are possibly just part of the large premedian plate.
 Character has been tentatively removed."

 ~~725.
 Anterior supraorbital canal: (0) absent; (1) present.~~